dwettstein/cloud-computing-2016-zookeeper/report/report.md

-TODO [EXERCISE] Consider scenario 4 and assume that the master lags (e.g., due to a long garbage-collection cycle) instead of crashing.

 # Cloud Computing Systems 2016 - Apache ZooKeeper
 Implementation of fault-tolerance techniques in a distributed setting based on master/worker architecture.